joelhawksley/identity/components/slides.md

 ^ We've already started to upstream our work on components into Rails.

+^ After sharing our project at RailsConf in April

+^ Rafael from the Rails core team asked us to upstream it into the alpha branch of Rails 6.1

 ---

-^ After sharing this work at RailsConf in April

-^ Rafael from the Rails core team asked us to upstream our work into the alpha branch of Rails 6.1

----
+`action_view/helpers/rendering_helper.rb`

 [.code-highlight: all]
 [.code-highlight: 12]